-You'll want to know what experience the breeder has with breeding and their specific breed.
-They should be knowledgable about the breed's strengths and weaknesses and any genetic diseases that might affect their breed.
+You’ll want to know what experience the breeder has with breeding and their specific breed.
+They should be knowledgeable about the breed’s strengths and weaknesses and any genetic diseases that might affect the breed.
 Along these lines, you might want to ask the breeder if they are involved in any breed clubs, organizations, or canine sports.

 - How do you socialize your puppies?

 It is very important that puppies are properly socialized so they become well-adjusted dogs.
-You should find out if the puppies have been around people, other dogs, and if they are comfortable with a household environment.
+You should find out if the puppies have been around people and dogs, and if they are comfortable with a household environment.
 The puppies and other dogs should not be unusually shy or scared.
-Early socialization will help the puppy better adjust to new surroundings and life with you after you bring him home.
+Early socialization will help the puppy better adjust to new surroundings and life with you after you bring them home.

 - Are the puppies up-to-date on vaccinations?

-You should be sure that the breeder has taken the puppy to a veterinarian and knows where he is on his shot-schedule.
-This will also help you so that you have the proper medical information when you bring him home and you will know what shots he needs next.
+You should be sure that the breeder has taken the puppy to a veterinarian and knows where they are on their shot-schedule.
+This will also help you, so that you have the proper medical information when you bring the puppy home and you will know what shots they will need next.

 - Do you provide a health guarantee and a contract?